 - Upon disposition of car, the donor receives a letter of disposition.

-- If the car is given to a needy individual or sold for over $500 the donor will receive an IRS Form 1098C for tax purposes.
+- If the car is sold for over $500 the donor will receive an IRS Form 1098C for tax purposes.

 - Any proceeds from a sale are used to benefit the Cars for Neighbors repair clients.